Vietnam.vn - Nền tảng quảng bá Việt Nam

 Skar King - the main villain of the film.
 Photo: Warner Bros.

-The Hollow Earth setting is more vivid and expansive than in the previous film.
+The Hollow Earth setting is more vivid and expanded than the previous film.
 The underground world appears on the big screen as an ancient planet with strange creatures.
-In contrast to the primeval forests where Kong lives, Skar King's empire is portrayed as a hell with erupting volcanoes and animal bones everywhere.
+In contrast to the primeval forests where Kong lives, Skar King's empire is depicted as a hell with erupting volcanoes and animal bones everywhere.
 The habitat of the Iwi - a primitive tribe capable of communicating with the Titans - is a series of colorful quartz.
 On the ground, the director chose famous monuments as the battle sites of the Titans, such as the statue of Christ with open arms in Rio de Janeiro, Brazil.

 Despite the impressive special effects, the script is not groundbreaking with predictable developments .
 The story of Kong's origin is exploited quite thoroughly.
 At the beginning of the film, Kong is introduced sitting alone on a cliff, lost in his own kingdom.
 Later, the character has a powerful assistant - a baby monkey - on his journey to fight evil, following the motif of "unwilling duo".